 If you’re passing through town—or if you happen to have visited its Copenhagen counterpart—the Little Mermaid fountain is a great stop and includes a delightfully informative audio tour of the sculptures’ histories.

-From I-80, take exit 54 and head north on IA-173 N through Elk Horn to Kimballton.
+Directions: From Interstate 80, take Exit 54 and head north on IA-173 N through Elk Horn to Kimballton.